 McKinsey's research confirmed it.
 Talent skill gaps account for 46% of the reasons companies cite for slow AI deployment.
 The gap is not about access.
 Half of frontline employees have AI tools available and still don't use them regularly.

-BCG's data makes the fix obvious.
+BCG's data makes the fix somewhat obvious.
 Companies that invest 70% of their AI resources in people and processes, not just the technology itself, see two to three times better outcomes.
 And Microsoft's Work Trend Index added a detail that should get product leaders' attention: 71% of business leaders now prefer a less-experienced candidate with AI skills over a more-experienced one without them.

 The twelve-minute verdict is a symptom, not a diagnosis.
 The product leader who gave up after twelve minutes was failed by an industry that sold him a subscription and forgot to show anyone what to do with it.